rlynjb/wandrr/_drafts/New-set-of-web-things-to-learn.md

 - SVG
 - viewport scroll to snap then animation/transition starts
 - testing, interaction of application and inputting sample information
+- converting and organizning JS code in frontend flow with React.js and webpack

 -----